 Add the Malibu or milk to the bowl and mix in.

 Place the tin into te preheated oven and bake for an hour, or until a skewer, inserted into the deepest part of the cake, comes out clean.

-Remove the cake from the oven and allow to cool completely in the tin.
+As soon as the cake is baked remove from the oven and allow to cool completely in the tin.